xu-yuan1/openvino-docs/pages/openvino_docs_Extensibility_UG_Intro.rst

 #.
 If model is represented in TensorFlow, Caffe, Kaldi or MXNet formats, then :ref:`Model Optimizer Extensions <doxid-openvino_docs__m_o__d_g_prepare_model_customize_model_optimizer__customize__model__optimizer>` should be used.
 This approach is available for model conversion in Model Optimizer only.

-Existing of two approaches simultaneously is explained by two different types of frontends used for model conversion in OpenVINO: new frontends (ONNX, PaddlePaddle) and legacy frontends (TensorFlow, Caffe, Kaldi and MXNet).
+Existing of two approaches simultaneously is explained by two different types of frontends used for model conversion in OpenVINO: new frontends (ONNX, PaddlePaddle) and legacy frontends (TensorFlow, Caffe, Kaldi and Apache MXNet).
 Model Optimizer can use both front-ends in contrast to the direct import of model with ``read_model`` method which can use new frontends only.
 Follow one of the appropriate guides referenced above to implement mappings depending on framework frontend.

 If you are implementing extensions for ONNX or PaddlePaddle new frontends and plan to use Model Optimizer ``--extension`` option for model conversion, then the extensions should be